 Veratad Personal or Confidential Information

 If you choose to provide Veratad with personally-identifiable information–by sending us an e-mail message or by filling out an online form and submitting it to us through our Site, please be aware that we may use the information to improve our service to you, respond to your request, or send you relevant marketing information.
 Your message could be saved in an electronic database or forwarded, in print or as e-mail, to others within Veratad or its affiliated and subsidiary operations who may be better able to help you.
-Except as required by law, we do not share our e-mail with outside organizations.
+Except as required by law or as necessary to use service providers acting on our behalf (under confidentiality and security obligations), we do not sell or rent email addresses to outside organizations.

 Please note that e-mail is not secure from interception, so senders cannot expect privacy.
 This also applies to sending online forms, unless the form is secure.
 If you would rather not submit information via email, you may wish to send it by traditional mail or courier instead to the following address: